 a) contains no other parameters or contains at least one of the following parameters: a new allowed NSSAI, a new configured NSSAI or the Network slicing subscription change indication, and:

-1) an emergency PDU session exists, the UE shall, after the completion of the generic UE configuration update procedure and the release of the emergency PDU session, release the existing N1 NAS signalling connection, and start a registration procedure for mobility and periodic registration update as specified in subclause 5.5.1.3; or
+1) an emergency PDU session exists, the UE shall, after the completion of the generic UE configuration update procedure and the release of the emergency PDU session, release the existing N1 NAS signalling connection.
+If the running Tsor-cm timer(s) has already stopped, the UE shall attempt to obtain service on a higher priority PLMN (see 3GPP TS 23.122 [5]).
+Otherwise the UE start a registration procedure for mobility and periodic registration update as specified in subclause 5.5.1.3; or

-2) no emergency PDU Session exists, the UE shall, after the completion of the generic UE configuration update procedure and the release of the existing N1 NAS signalling connection, start a registration procedure for mobility and periodic registration update as specified in subclause 5.5.1.3;
+2) no emergency PDU Session exists, the UE shall, after the completion of the generic UE configuration update procedure and the release of the existing N1 NAS signalling connection.If the running Tsor-cm timer(s) has already stopped, the UE shall attempt to obtain service on a higher priority PLMN (see 3GPP TS 23.122 [5]).
+Otherwise the UE start a registration procedure for mobility and periodic registration update as specified in subclause 5.5.1.3;

 b) a MICO indication is included without a new allowed NSSAI; a new configured NSSAI or the Network slicing subscription change indication, the UE shall, after the completion of the generic UE configuration update procedure, start a registration procedure for mobility and registration update as specified in subclause 5.5.1.3 to re-negotiate MICO mode with the network;